 I have no experience with tough accounting tasks.
-I have been able to solve everything so far, using my knowledge and IAS.
-However, if there was a difficult task, I could not solve it, I would consult one of my senior colleagues, or look for the solution on the internet.
-I am a member of some forums where experienced accountants help to solve the problems confidentially.
-I’d use this option if I can find no other way out.
+I have managed to address every problem at school.
+However, if there was a difficult task, I would consult one of my senior colleagues, or I would look for the solution on the internet.
+I am a member of some accounting forums where I can consult experienced accountants.
+I have already used their help a few times.

 - How do you ensure you make no mistakes in work?